Hirosvk/slack_ttt/docs/reflection.md

 ## taking it further
 Create User Model/table and join with Board Model.
 I would then make is so that users can see their past games' results.
 For example, with `/record [param]` command, users can see their past games with specific time period, opponents, or channels.
 I would need to make user_board join tables.
 Board 'has many(actually two)' players.
 Each player has many boards.
 User#recent_results.
 When initialing the game, the app should take user name as well as user_id so that we can track the same users on different teams.

-Customize Slack-side's settings, and add emoji, for examples.
+Customize settings on Slack side, and add emoji, for examples.
 Make it more fun and inviting.

 Create a bot that you can play the game with.
 I would need to setup an AI on the app server, and setup an event listener on Slack channel.
 The game logic is relatively easy and have had experience in building AI.